RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-21-rvm-and-parallella-what-a-difference-a-shell-makes.markdown

 Therefore, it appeared that the Ubuntu/Linux `$PATH` variable was being ignored.
 Google led us to consider the shell in use on the Parallella.

 ###Which Shell Is In Use?
-The shell is just a program that lets humans talk to the Linux operating system via a command line.
+The shell is just a program that lets humans talk to the Linux operating system through a command line interface.
 Several shell programs exist.
 Linux users tend to prefer one shell or another.
 The `$SHELL` environmental variable points to the one in use.

 ```bash
 linaro-nano:~> echo $SHELL